Tag Archives: Ike Barinholtz

 Neighbors 2 – Sorority Rising (2016), Seth Rogen, Rose Byrne

-I remember watching Neighbors (2014) and not liking it enough to write anything meaningful.
-I wasn’t in love with the Neighbors 2 – Sorority Rising trailer either at first, but it grew on me after a week.
+I remember watching Neighbors (2014) and not liking it enough to write anything worthwhile.
+I wasn’t in love with the Neighbors 2 – Sorority Rising trailer either, at first, but it grew on me after a week.

 Neighbors 2 - Sorority Rising (2016), Chloë Grace Moretz